23 Money Saving Challenges You Can Start Today

 1. Cut down on anything you don’t really need.
 It adds up more than you know.

-2. Keep your mind on what you’re saving towards and how you’ll feel once you reach it.
+2. Keep your mind on what you’re saving towards, and how you’ll feel once you reach it.
+Create SMART goals for this if need be!

 3. Make use of tax refunds.

-4. Ask your employer for a raise or do what you need to do so that you can get a raise.
+4. Ask your employer for a raise, or do whatever you can to get a raise.

 5. Find a better paying job.